LeeAnnEditor/o365hq/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

         and press Enter.
 Make sure you have spaces between slmgr and /ipk and your MAK key.
 Your slmg command should look like this: **slmgr /ipk A7B6D-N3D1F-J34ND-LP3NA-32BNA**
-    3. If the product key installed successfully, after a short delay you will see a message similar to the following:\
+    3. If the product key installed successfully, after a short delay, you will see a message similar to the following:\
         ![](https://gxcuf89792.i.lithium.com/t5/image/serverpage/image-id/138244i39443211C3ACAFCD/image-dimensions/535x168?v=1.0)
 2. Next, find the ESU Activation ID (77db037b-95c3-48d7-a3ab-a9c6d41093e0):
     1. In the elevated Command Prompt, type **slmgr /dlv** and select Enter.
-    2. Note the Activation ID as you will need it in the next step.\
+    2. Note the Activation ID, as you will need it in the next step.\
         ![](https://gxcuf89792.i.lithium.com/t5/image/serverpage/image-id/138248i997F51A8C3D1BDC0/image-dimensions/574x260?v=1.0)
     3. It should be 77db037b-95c3-48d7-a3ab-a9c6d41093e0.
 It's the Activation ID for the year 2020.